revdancatt/CAT422-glitch-location-viewer/README.md

 ## TODO

-* Impliment global and local chat
+* Lots of optimisation
+* Lots of bug fixes :)
+* Add signposts to the scene so the user can move from one location to another using those
 * Convert the Path lines and walls into the JSON to, so we know where a play can walk
 * Work out which bits of scenery are missing (these now display in a debug text area)
 * At some point move image assets to CDN on multiple domains and parallelise the loading of assets
 * Apply the filters to change the colours
-* Add signposts to the scene so the user can move from one location to another using those
 * Option checkbox to turn blurring on/off (blurring slows everything down)
+* ~~Impliment global and local chat~~
 * ~~Allow users to change their name~~
 * ~~Add a simple node/socket.io chat server~~
 * ~~Add a player sprite to the scene and let them walk round~~